pasls/multianalytics/README.md

 ## About

 At [Glovo](https://glovoapp.com) we need to track a lot of events.
 And not in only one platform, but a few.
-That is why we needed **vue-multianalytics**, a simple plugin that allows you to track any event in multiple platforms at the same time.
+That is why we needed **multianalytics**, a simple plugin that allows you to track any event in multiple platforms at the same time.

 This plugin has been inspired by the awesome library **[vue-ua](https://github.com/ScreamZ/vue-analytics)**, so a big thank you to it.
 If you want to just have Google Analytics, you should use _vue-ua_ instead of _vue-multianalytics_.